NITCbase/nitcbase.github.io/docs/Misc/GDB.md

 ---

-There's also the possibility of using the gdb prompt (i.e `dumb terminal mode`) which might be harder to use than the earlier mentioned options.
+There's also the possibility of using the gdb prompt (that is, the "dumb terminal mode") which might be harder to use than the earlier mentioned options.

-You can most definitely find online documentation for how to use the debugger in your editor of choice, or just jump right into it and figure it out as you go.
+You could find online documentation for how to use the debugger in your editor of choice, or just jump right into it and figure it out as you go.

-If you feel you need a general overview of the usage of GDB, I'd recommend reading [Beej's Quick Guide to GDB](https://beej.us/guide/bggdb/).
+If you feel you need a general overview of the usage of GDB, [Beej's Quick Guide to GDB](https://beej.us/guide/bggdb/) will be helpful.

+### Using GDB in a Docker Container

+This section explains how to use GDB from within a docker container.
+If you followed the Docker-based setup, it is recommended to keep reading.

+For working with the VSCode frontend for GDB, you will need to [attach to the nitcbase container](https://code.visualstudio.com/docs/devcontainers/attach-container) and then launch the debugger from [within the container](https://code.visualstudio.com/docs/devcontainers/containers#_debugging-in-a-container).
+You might be prompted to install the [C/C++ VSCode extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) the first time you run the debugger.

+For terminal-based usage, gdb can be accessed from [a shell in the container](./Installation%20Guidelines#connecting-to-the-container).